joshua-burbidge/gravi/README.md

 - resonance

 Performance gets worse when there are long trajectories
-- a path of circles performs worse than a path of line_to
+- a path of circles performs worse than a path of line_to (much worse)
+- "run" function time stays mostly the same, "draw" increases with long trajectories

 #### Verify
 - new energy implementation